-Additionally, customers expect more from their online shopping experience, and those eCommerce companies who manage their logistics efficiently will bring in more customers and keep them coming back.
+Additionally, customers expect more from their online shopping experience (Amazon has a part in this), and those eCommerce companies who manage their logistics efficiently will bring in more customers and keep them coming back.

 How to manage the peak holiday shipping season?
 Work with a 3PL!

-Working with a 3PL during the peak shipping season will allow your company to improve operations, increase profitability, invest in technology, boost visibility, and enhance your customer experience.
+Working with a 3PL like R2 Logistics during the peak shipping season will allow your company to improve operations, increase profitability, invest in technology, boost visibility, and enhance your customer experience.

 The core order fulfillment services are pick, pack, and ship services, so work with a 3PL to upgrade yours!
 When a shopper orders through one of your sales channels, the order goes directly to your fulfillment warehouse.
 There, a picker finds the items for the order on the shelves.
 Then a packer selects the perfect box, packages the order, and applies the shipping label.
 Finally, the shipper makes sure the order gets picked up by the correct carrier when it’s ready to go.
 If your third-party logistics provider may offer same-day shipping, you just boosted your customer experience for any last-minute shoppers.